PMP Exam Simulator PMI New Format 2022 (With Agile & Hybrid)

-Every Tuesday I publish the interview of a successful PMP® certified professional on my blog.
+Every Tuesday, I publish the interview of a successful PMP® certified professional on my blog.
 I ask them about their exam approach, strategies, study tips & techniques, and valuable insights.
-These help PMP aspirants to discover what works and what does not.
+These help PMP aspirants discover what works and what does not.

-One of the common 'success strategies' that is uncovered from these 300+ interviews is this: they all used PMP® exam simulator to supercharge their exam preparation.
+One of the common 'success strategies' uncovered from these 329+ interviews is: they all used PMP exam simulator to supercharge their exam preparation.